Jeypore: Business and economy

-The nearest cities of Andhra Pradesh in proximity to Jeypore are Vizianagaram (165 km), Vishakhapatnam (233 km) and Srikakulam (199 km) and Rajahmundry (345 km), and of Chhattisgarh include Raipur (325 km), Bilaspur (443 km) and Durg (336 km).

-Rail

-Apart from road, Jeypore is well connected with rail, as the city has a railway station just on its outskirts.
-There are daily trains to Bhubaneswar, Kolkata and Vishakhapatnam via Araku.
-A new train with a special coach, known as the Vistadome Coach, a coach made specially for facilitating tourism and enjoyment of tourists by travelling through the Eastern Ghats, has been recently extended from Vishakhapatnam to Jagdalpur via Jeypore.

-Air
+Air transport

-There is an airport that is run and maintained by the Government of Odisha and the Airports Authority of India.
+Jeypore Airport is run and maintained by the Government of Odisha and the Airports Authority of India.
 Until October 2022, it was a private airport that was under Hindustan Aeronautics Limited (HAL), when it began operating commercial flights operated by the new low-cost regional airline, IndiaOne Air, to Bhubaneswar and Visakhapatnam.

 Politics

-After independence, in the first General Election held in 1952, Late Laichan Nayak was elected as the first MLA of Jeypore and reelected for a subsequent term in 1957.
+After independence, in the first general election held in 1952, Late Laichan Nayak was elected as the first MLA of Jeypore and reelected for a subsequent term in 1957.
 Raghunath Patnaik has been elected for 6 times to the state legislative assembly.
 Rabi Narayan Nanda has been elected for 3 successive terms starting from the assembly elections in 2000.
 Tara Prasad Bahinipati is the present MLA.

 Jeypore is part of Koraput (Lok Sabha constituency).